tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-sql-agent-job-notifications.md

 @body = 'It works!',
 @profile_name = 'SQL DBA'
 ```
 You should have received the email.
-I you didn&#8217;t you can either wait for me to write a troubleshooting database mail blog or following yourself to http://msdn.microsoft.com/en-us/library/ms188663.aspx
+I you didn't you can either wait for me to write a troubleshooting database mail blog or following yourself to http://msdn.microsoft.com/en-us/library/ms188663.aspx

-Typically if it doesn&#8217;t work you&#8217;re blocking it on the server level or at the mail server level.
+Typically if it doesn't work you're blocking it on the server level or at the mail server level.
 Good thing to check is port blocking and or your companies chosen firewall/antivirus software.

 OK this is cool!
 I can email all kinds of things.
 Actually you would be very surprised.
 You can send attachments on the fly, query results, HTML formatting, excel formatting and the list goes on.
 These all reasons I was excited to see the advent of database mail.